-The UK has an extensive public transport network but should you wish to drive to London or use a car while you're in town, there are some important things to know: not least that Britons drive on the left side of the road.
+The UK has an extensive public transport network but should you wish to drive to London or use a car while you're in town, there are some important things to know: not least that Britons drive on the left side of the road!

 London is easy to reach using the UK's motorway network – with the M1, M2, M3, M4, M11, M20, M23, M25 and M40 motorways in or near London – as well as a multitude of major A-roads.
 All of London's motorways intersect the M25 orbital motorway.
 There are good road connections with London's airports and relevant ports.

-Car Hire in London
+Car hire in London

 London's points of arrival, including airports, train stations and sea ports are all well served by car hire companies, which you can book in advance.
 Always use a reputable car hire company.

 London's Congestion Charge

-The Congestion Charge applies to drivers of most vehicles in Central London between 7am and 6pm, Monday to Friday, excluding public holidays and between Christmas Day and New Year’s Day.
+The Congestion Charge applies to drivers of most vehicles in central London between 7am and 6pm, Monday to Friday, excluding public holidays and between Christmas Day and New Year’s Day.

 The charging zone is clearly marked by traffic signs and road markings.
 Motorcyles and electric cars are exempt from the charge, or may qualify for a discount.
 Disabled drivers are also exempt but must apply in advance.

-For more information on London's Congestion Charge visit TfL's Congestion Charge page.
+For more information on London's Congestion Charge, visit TfL's Congestion Charge page.